 The world is having a bit of a dumpster fire moment in 2020 so far.
 Websites that offer a fun, colorful, light-hearted design will provide a welcome breath of fresh air for visitors.

 5. Keep it in Motion

 There are plenty of ways to make things move on a web page.
 This year, visitors are demanding more visual action in their browsing experiences.
-With the increase in internet speed and the introduction of 5k we are more likely to see video leveraged in marketing moving forward.
+With the increase in internet speed and the introduction of 5k we are more likely to see video leveraged in web design and marketing moving forward.